Point State Park

 From the east, take I-376 west to the Stanwix Street Exit.
 Turn left at the light onto Fort Pitt Boulevard and bear right onto Commonwealth Place.

-From the south and west, take I-279 North through the Fort Pitt Tunnels and across the Fort Pitt Bridge.
-Take the Boulevard of the Allies Exit and make a right at the light onto Commonwealth Place.
+From the south and west, take I-376 East across the Fort Pitt Bridge.
+Keep in the center lane to take Exit 70A, the Boulevard of the Allies.
+Follow signs for Boulevard of Allies.
+Turn right onto Commonwealth Place.

 From the north take I-279 South across the Fort Duquesne Bridge.
 Take the I-376 East Exit then take the Stanwix Street Exit on the left.
 Make a left at the light onto Fort Pitt Boulevard and bear right at the Y onto Commonwealth Place.

-The park’s parking lot is located along Commonwealth Place (across from the Post Gazette building) and is operated by Boulos Parking Inc. The lot is open from 6 a.m. to11 p.m. daily for a fee.
-To get to the park, visitors should walk out of the parking lot entrance, turn left and follow the sidewalk to the main entrance of the park (located across from the Hilton Hotel).
+The park’s parking lot is located along Commonwealth Place (across from the Post Gazette building) and is operated by Boulos Parking Inc. The lot is open from 6:00 AM to 11 PM daily for a fee.
+To get to the park, visitors should walk out of the parking lot entrance, turn left and follow the sidewalk to the main entrance of the park (located across from the Wyndham Hotel).
 There is some limited metered parking along Commonwealth Place near the park entrance as well as a pull-in visitor drop off area.